AdobeDocs/advertising.fr-FR/help/creative/creative-libraries/creative-settings-dynamic.md

 ## Modèle de publicité

-**[!UICONTROL Ad Template]:** modèle d’annonce publicitaire à partir duquel créer les annonces.&lt;!— également une option pour charger votre propre modèle de publicité — il faut ajouter les spécifications pour cela —>
+**[!UICONTROL Ad Template]:** modèle d’annonce publicitaire à partir duquel créer les annonces publicitaires.<!-- also an option to upload your own ad template.
+Need to add the specs for that -->

-**[!UICONTROL Number of offers (Max 50)]:** nombre d’offres pouvant être créées pour chaque publicité.&lt;!— Clarifier ceci — s&#39;agit-il de la limitation de fréquence (nombre maximum de fois qu&#39;une publicité peut être diffusée) ? —>
+**[!UICONTROL Number of offers (Max 50)]:** nombre d’offres pouvant être créées pour chaque annonce publicitaire.<!-- Clarify this: is this the frequency cap (max number of times an ad may be served)? -->

 ## Catalogues

-**[!UICONTROL Template]:** modèle de flux à utiliser pour créer les annonces.&lt;!— également une option pour charger votre propre modèle de flux — il faut ajouter les spécifications pour cela —>
+**[!UICONTROL Template]:** modèle de flux à utiliser pour créer les annonces.<!-- also an option to upload your own feed template.
+Need to add the specs for that -->

-**\[Catalogues\]** : un ou plusieurs catalogues de l’annonceur spécifié à partir desquels générer des publicités.&lt;!— également une option pour télécharger votre propre catalogue (vous ne trouvez pas le catalogue dont vous avez besoin ?
-Téléchargez un modèle, créez le vôtre et chargez-le à partir de votre appareil.) — il faut ajouter les spécifications pour cela —>
+**\[Catalogues\]** : un ou plusieurs catalogues de l’annonceur spécifié à partir desquels générer des publicités.<!-- also an option to upload your own catalog (Can't find the Catalog you need?
+Download a template, create your own, and upload it from your device.).
+Nneed to add the specs for that -->

 ### [!UICONTROL Attributes Mapping]